 If you fall into one of those categories you have a chance to receive a permanent residency in Germany even earlier and with less necessary conditions.

-Permanent residence permit with EU Blue Card
+PR with EU Blue Card

 Foreigners who hold an EU Blue Card and have a basic knowledge of German can receive a permanent residency already after 33 months living and working in Germany.